-The athletic director position was previously held by Gene Schindewolf, who did not re-apply for the position, said Reynolds.
-According to Reynolds, Schindewolf, who has been athletic director for 26 years, retired a few years ago and was then rehired by the district.
+The athletic director position was previously held by Gene Schindewolf, said Reynolds.
+According to Reynolds, Schindewolf, who has been athletic director for 27 years, retired three years ago as a teacher and was then rehired by the district each year as athletic director.
 He said Schindewolf will continue to coach boys basketball.

 In other business, the board:

 - accepted one certified resignation and two classified resignations;

 - approved five certified appointments, including Rachel Caruso as a part-time intervention specialist at Manchester Middle School; Stephanie Fassnacht as a high school science teacher; Sarah Flanagan as a Manchester Middle School counselor; Julie Hoxworth as Nolley Elementary art teacher; and Jennifer Mihajlovic as a fifth-grade teacher at Manchester Middle School;